-CTST 570 APPLIED PROJECT MANAGEMENT - 3 semester hours
+CTST 570 INTEGRATED PROJECT MANAGEMENT - 3 semester hours

-This course must be taken in the student's final semester and will focus on integrating project management body of knowledge, skills, and tools developed in previous courses.
-Emphasis on analysis, synthesis, and evaluation of theories and application of project management to include an approved endeavor related to a project.
-An oral presentation to defend the project is required.
+This course must be taken in the student's final semester and will focus on integrating project management body of knowledge. skills and tools developed in previous courses.
+Emphasis on analysis, synthesis, and evaluation of theories and application of project management strategies.
+The CAPM credentialing is recommended.